json-structure/json-structure/README.md

 may provide an option to parse the JSON Structure with the host language's native regular expression dialect.

+## Contributing

+JSON Structure is licensed under the Apache Public License Version 2.
+Please open an issue before submitting a pull request.
+We tend to be conservative with new feature requests, so opening an issue lets us talk about the proposal before you spend the effort writing code.

+In general we aren't looking for features that solve one-off problems.
+We prefer a new feature that can solve an entire class of problems or multiple classes of problems.
+An example of this design is the "default" property.
+Not only does it provide a value when none is provided.
+It is also used to indicate that a value is optional.

+Another source of concern is the interaction features.
+In general there should only be one way to do a thing.

 ## FAQ

 1\.
 How do I specify a struct field as optional or required?